apache/qpid/qpid/dotnet/client-010/README.txt

 AMQP 0.10 Native .NET client supporting WCF and xcel

-This client is self contained, all dependancies are in this directory.
+In order to build this client from the sources you'll need the following folders :
+- <project home>/java/lib
+- <project home>/python
+- <project home>/specs

 Setup
 =====

 Install:
-  Microsoft Visual Studio 2005 (VS2005)
+  Microsoft Visual Studio 2008 (VS2008).
+It's also possible to build with vs2005 by creating a new solution and adding Client.csproj
-  NAnt 0.85 - only required for builds outside VS2005 (.net 1.1, .net 2.0, mono 2.0)
+  NAnt 0.85 - only required for builds outside VS2008 (.net 1.1, .net 2.0, mono 2.0)
-  Ant 1.6.5
+  Ant 1.6.5 (requires Java)
   Cygwin (or alternatively build via cmd but alter instructions below accordingly)

 Set up PATH to include Nant.exe: